• Skip to main content

 Notes

-• Recipe serves 4 as a main course, or 6-8 as a side dish.
+• Servings: Recipe serves 4 as a main course, or 6-8 as a side dish.

-• Leftover pesto pasta will oxidize over time, but will keep for 3-4 days in a tightly sealed container in the refrigerator.
-Or, zucchini pesto (without the pasta) can be frozen for up to 3 months in a tightly sealed, freezer safe container.
+• Storage: Leftover pesto pasta will oxidize over time, but will keep for 3-4 days in a tightly sealed container in the refrigerator.
+Zucchini pesto (without the pasta) can be frozen for up to 3 months in a tightly sealed, freezer safe container.
 Cooked pasta does not freeze well.

-• 16 ounces of spaghetti can be substituted with the same weight of your favorite pasta shape.
+• Pasta variations: 16 ounces of spaghetti can be substituted with the same weight of your favorite pasta shape, like fettuccine, farfalle, or cavatappi.

 Nutrition Estimate